Zawaer/moonshot-signup-count/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT license.

 ## 🙏 Acknowledgments

 - Built with [Next.js](https://nextjs.org/)